Square Enix: Video games and franchises

 Square Enix's primary concentration is on video gaming, and it is primarily known for its role-playing video game franchises.
-Of its properties, the Final Fantasy franchise, begun in 1987, is the best-selling, with a total worldwide sales of over 173 million units as of March 2022.
+Of its properties, the Final Fantasy franchise, begun in 1987, is the best-selling, with total worldwide sales of over 173 million units as of March 2022.
 The Dragon Quest franchise, begun in 1986, is also the best-selling; it is considered one of the most popular game series in Japan and new installments regularly outsell other games at the times of their release, with a total worldwide sale of over 85 million units.
-More recently, the Kingdom Hearts series (developed in collaboration with The Walt Disney Company beginning in 2002) has become popular, with 36 million units shipped as of March 2022.
+More recently, the Kingdom Hearts series (developed in collaboration with Disney beginning in 2002) has become popular, with 36 million units shipped as of March 2022.
 Other popular series developed by Square Enix include the SaGa series with nearly 10 million copies sold since 1989, the Mana series with over 6 million sales since 1991, and the Chrono series with over 5 million sold since 1995.
 In addition to their sales numbers, many Square Enix games have been highly reviewed; 27 Square Enix games were included in Famitsu magazine's 2006 "Top 100 Games Ever", with 7 in the top 10 and Final Fantasy X claiming the number 1 position.
 The company also won IGN's award for Best Developer of 2006 for the PlayStation 2.

 Square and Enix initially targeted Nintendo home consoles with their games, but Square Enix currently develops games for a wide variety of systems.
 In the seventh generation of video game consoles, Square Enix released new installments from its major series across all three major systems, including Final Fantasy XIII on both the PlayStation 3 and Xbox 360 and Dragon Quest X on the Wii.
 Square Enix has also developed titles for handheld game consoles, including the Game Boy Advance, Nintendo DS, PlayStation Portable, Nintendo 3DS, and PlayStation Vita.
 Also, they have published games for Microsoft Windows-based personal computers and various models of mobile phones and modern smartphones.
 Square Enix mobile phone games became available in 2004 on the Vodafone network in some European countries, including Germany, the United Kingdom, Spain, and Italy.